-The supreme executive power is vested in the Governor.
-The Lieutenant Governor acts as Governor upon a vacancy in the office or incapacity of the Governor.
-The executive branch consists of the Governor and Cabinet, which is comprised of the Attorney General, the Chief Financial Officer, and the Commissioner of Agriculture, each of whom is elected for four years.
-All executive functions are allotted among not more than 25 departments under the direct supervision of the Governor, Lt.
-Governor, Governor and Cabinet, or a Cabinet Member.
+The executive branch consists of the Governor, the Lieutenant Governor, and the Cabinet, which is comprised of the Attorney General, the Chief Financial Officer, and the Commissioner of Agriculture.
+Each office is elected to four-year terms.
+Government services are generally organized along functional or program lines into departments, which constitute the principal administrative units within the executive branch.
+Each department falls under the direct supervision of either the Governor, the Lt.
+Governor, the Governor and the Cabinet, or a specific Cabinet member.
 The State Constitution limits cabinet members to eight consecutive years in office.
-A Governor who has served for more than 6 years in two consecutive terms may not be re-elected for the succeeding term.
+A Governor who has served for more than six years in two consecutive terms may not be re-elected for the succeeding term.